nw-github/ctl/docs/OVERVIEW.md

 ## Basic control flow

 If expressions execute their body if the condition evaluates to true.
-Unlike C, the condition expression must be of type `bool` (no integers or pointers), always require curly braces for their body, and do not require parenthesis in the condition.
+Unlike C, the condition expression must be of type `bool` (no integers or pointers), curly braces are always required for the body, and parenthesis are not required for the condition.
 Any number of `else if`s may follow and zero or one `else` may terminate the expression.

 ```rs
 let x = 10;